If you plan to study at a foreign school, find out how you can use VA benefits to cover your tuition and fees.

 Use the GI Bill Comparison Tool

-Exception: Programs at schools located in the United States that offer courses in a foreign country under contract with the Department of Defense don’t qualify as foreign training.
-Likewise, year abroad and similar programs offered by schools in the United States don’t qualify as foreign training.
+Exception: Programs at schools located in the United States that offer courses in a foreign country through the Department of Defense don’t qualify as foreign training.
+Also, year abroad and similar programs offered by schools in the United States don’t qualify as foreign training.

 How do I get these benefits?